Design Summary

 Materials That Age Gracefully

 Finishes define the mood.
 Perimeter cabinetry in a soft, light neutral reflects daylight and pairs comfortably with the home’s millwork and floors.
-The primary island takes a deeper tone to ground the workstation without shouting.
-A furniture-scale Quarter Sawn White Oak hutch in Nutmeg with Black Glaze adds warmth and introduces texture giving the eye a place to rest—one of those elements that makes a new room feel like it has always belonged.
-Countertops balance wipe-clean practicality with subtle movement: a light surface crowns the primary island for visual calm during prep, while darker tops at the range and hospitality zones stand up to daily use.
-Hardware and lighting keep to coordinated finishes so the entire main level reads as one narrative rather than a patchwork of updates.
+Both islands take a deeper tone to ground the workstation without shouting.
+A furniture-scale Quarter Sawn White Oak hutch adds warmth and introduces texture giving the eye a place to rest.
+It is one of those elements that makes a new room feel like it has always belonged.
+Countertops balance wipe-clean practicality with subtle movement: a light surface crowns both islands for visual calm during prep, while darker tops at the range and hospitality zones stand up to daily use.
+Hardware and lighting keep coordinated finishes so the entire main level reads as one narrative rather than a patchwork of updates.

 A Calmer Process from Start to Finish